vaib-dev/Courses/C-12-freelance/2-making-strategy.md

 # Chapter - 2 Making Strategy
 Find one strategy that works really well, and then another, and then one more.
 Focus your primary efforts on developing strategies A and B simultaneously, and get to strategy C once the first two have been established.
 It’s important to understand that there isn’t one formula that works for all, certain freelancers will find strategy X to work great, while other freelancers will find strategy Y to work best.

-Below are 5 strategies that should be kept in mind before bidding on a project.
+Below are 5 strategies that should be checked with a tick, before you start bidding on a project.
 ## Strategy 1: Word of Mouth & Networking
 If you're just getting started, it's important to build up your reputation and credibility.
 You do this by getting your first few projects completed, and making sure your clients are happy with your work.